Cowboys & Indians

 "Jonesy, it's me Gracie; you up yet?" said a female voice on the other end.

-Jones struggled to recall where he was, it didn't feel like his Fort Worth apartment, the noises outside were all wrong, too many horns and beeps, and the air conditioning seemed too low and the light coming from the window was all wrong and then it struck him; "Sheet, I'm in India" he groaned.
+Jones struggled to recall where he was, it didn't feel like his Fort Worth apartment, the noises outside were all wrong, too many horns and beeps, and the

 "What's that?"